timlac/nexa-audio-video-pipelines/README.md

 Openpose does not seem to detect hands properly if the full arm length is not continuously captured in the input video.

+### TODO

+Make sure timestamps are still included in the opensmile output.
+If not fix this and rerun the deception experiment for Franco.